Fish Oil Calculator

 - Docosahexaenoic acid, or DHA.

 These two fatty acids are crucial for brain development and function.

 In addition to the above two, fish oils are also a rich source of vitamin A and vitamin D. Our body needs vitamin A to maintain its immune, vision, and reproduction functions.
 Vitamin D is important for maintaining healthy bones and teeth.

 Research has also shown that fish oil helps protect the heart, reduce blood triglycerides, relieve inflammation, and even provide relief in rheumatoid arthritis.

 💡 To learn more about vitamins D and A, check Omni vitamin D calculator and vitamin A calculator, respectively.

 Recommended fish oil dosages

-According to the Food and Agriculture Organization of the United Nations (FAO) recommendations, the average adult needs around 250 mg of a combined dose of EPA and DHA.
+According to the, the average adult needs around 250 mg of a combined dose of EPA and DHA.
 However, If you are suffering from certain health conditions, you may need a higher dose.
 For example, according to the American heart association, patients with chronic heart diseases should consume approximately 1 g/day of EPA+DHA.

 Fish oil dosage chart